Cyr-dcx/Object_detection_OWLvit/README.md

 # Object_detection_OWLvit
-Make a state of this art project about object detection
+Make a state of the art project about object detection